How should this medicine be used?

 If you vomit after taking the medication, do not take another dose.
 Continue your regular dosing schedule.

-Your doctor may decrease or temporarily or permanently stop your treatment depending on if you experience any side effects.
-Be sure to tell your doctor how you are feeling during your treatment with encorafenib.
+Your doctor may need to adjust your dose or delay or stop your treatment depending on side effects that you experience.
+Be sure to tell your doctor how you are feeling during your treatment.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.